averykhoo/graph-reachability-zanzibar-index/README.md

-# Directed Acyclic Graph Reachability Indexing
+# Directed Acyclic (Multi-)Graph Reachability Indexing for Zanzibar

-I can't find any literature on a graph reachability index that works exactly the way I want, so here we go again on another yak-shaving exercise
+I can't find any literature on a graph reachability index that works exactly the way I want, so here we go again on another ~~yak-shaving exercise~~ exploratory side project

+This is all an effort to find a way to index zanzibar-like permissions for efficient lookup

 ## What is this